google-research-datasets/RxR/README.md

 ```bash
 gsutil -m cp -R gs://rxr-data .
 ```

+Using `-m` gsutil downloads using multi-threading and multi-processing, using a number of threads and processors determined by the `parallel_thread_count` and `parallel_process_count` values set in the boto configuration file.
+You might want to experiment with these values for the fastest download.

 Alternatively, see the instructions below for downloading separate components of the dataset.